Chertovy Vorota Cave: Diet

+The occupants of the cave are thought to have been hunter-gatherers, with no evidence of any farming practices.
 Isotopic analysis shows that the people of Chertovy Vorota likely derived their protein from a mix of terrestrial and maritime sources; around 25% of their dietary protein appears to have been derived from maritime resources, most likely from anadromous salmon.
 The people of Chertovy Vorota likely hunted terrestrial mammals, collected nuts and fished salmon to provide for their food needs.

 Ancient textiles

 The remains of carbonized textile fragments were found within the cave, under the remains of a wooden structure that had caught on fire and collapsed.
 The carbonized remains of rope, nets, and woven fabrics were recovered from the cave.
 The fibers likely came from Carex sordida, a sedge grass from the family Cyperaceae.
-The textile remains were directly dated to around 9400-8400 BP, the earliest evidence in the archaeological record for textile remains from East Asia.
+The textile remains were directly dated to around 9,400-8,400 BP, the earliest evidence in the archaeological record for textile remains from East Asia.
 As spindle whorls were not found in the cave, and also rarely found in contemporary East Asian sites, archaeologists postulate that the people at Chertovy Vorota either produced their textiles by hand or through the use of warp-weighted looms.

 Human remains

 The remains of 7 individuals were discovered within the cave.
-The skulls of two of the individuals, DevilsGate1 and DevilsGate2, were directly dated to around 5726-5622 BC.
+They were the first individuals to be identified with the specific Ancient Northeast Asian (ANA) gene pool.
+The skulls of two of the individuals, DevilsGate1 and DevilsGate2, were directly dated to around 5,726-5,622 BC.